The first problem is that caffeine is clearly very addictive. I’ve recently been drinking up to 8 cups a day. I don’t like to be addicted like that.

 Here’s another low-carb doctor who just recently quit coffee:

-And here’s a video interview from this summer with the doctor who initially got me interested in quitting coffee (on the member site – free trial available).
+And here’s a video interview from this summer with the doctor who initially got me interested in quitting coffee.
 I actually tried to quit right away back then, but failed:

 By the way I was listening to Tim Ferriss podcast interview with Jamie Foxx (very interesting man) this morning.
 Turns out they’ve both quit coffee, due to the negative effects of caffeine.
 Seems like a trend…